California already in throes of drought as summer looms

 Lake Oroville, built in the 1960s at the confluence of three rivers, is the key component of California’s State Water Project, a massive network of reservoirs, aqueducts and pipelines bringing water from the northern part of the state to the south, which has a higher population and a far drier climate.

-“This lake right here provides drinking water for 27 million Californians,“ Yarbrough said, adding that it also irrigates “up to 750,000 acres” (303,000 hectares) of farmland.
+“This lake right here provides drinking water for 27 million Californians,“ Yarbrough said, adding that it also irrigates “up to 303,000 ha” of farmland.

 On average, Northern California gets two-thirds of the state’s total precipitation, but this year has been particularly bad.

-On April 1, which traditionally marks the end of snowfall in the state, snow reserves in the Sierra Nevada mountains -- source for about a third of the water used in California -- stood at only about 60 percent of the average.
+On April 1, which traditionally marks the end of snowfall in the state, snow reserves in the Sierra Nevada mountains — source for about a third of the water used in California — stood at only about 60% of the average.

 “One unique thing this year is, as that snow melted, the runoff ended up soaking into dry soils and evaporating,“ meaning very little runoff ended up in Lake Oroville, Yarbrough explained.

-The waters contained by Oroville Dam, the tallest in the United States at 770 feet (235 meters), will not dry up that quickly, but at the end of the so-called dry season the lake is expected to be at its lowest level recorded since September 1977.
+The waters contained by Oroville Dam, the tallest in the United States at 235 m, will not dry up that quickly, but at the end of the so-called dry season the lake is expected to be at its lowest level recorded since September 1977.

 After two years with very little precipitation, and with no assurances that upcoming seasons will be any better, water restrictions are the next step.

-The California Department of Water Resources, which runs the State Water Project, has warned that it risks being unable to provide more than five percent of requested supplies this year.
+The California Department of Water Resources, which runs the State Water Project, has warned that it risks being unable to provide more than 5% of requested supplies this year.

 The owners of dozens of boats moored on Lake Oroville were forced this week to put the vessels in dry dock, or risk seeing them run aground and be damaged.